In this article

 Your brand can leverage two different types of hashtags to find influencers.

 First, there are branded hashtags.
 This means that your brand has introduced a hashtag associated with your brand.
-The hashtag can be as simple as the name of your product, as shown below with beverage company, Olipop.
+The hashtag can be as simple as the name of your product, as shown below with the beverage company, Olipop.

 Or it can be more specific and tied to a campaign or social media initiative.
 Here is an example from Alo Yoga, introducing a unique hashtag that encourages their audience to post user-generated content (UGC).